mohammadalfahd/TerminalView/README.md

 TerminalView is a personal systems programming project focused on building a lightweight financial charting engine entirely inside the terminal.

-Rather than relying on graphical frameworks, every candlestick, indicator, axis, and chart component is rendered manually using ASCII graphics.
-The project emphasizes clean software architecture, modularity, efficient algorithms, and real-time market visualization.
+The project emphasizes clean software architecture, modular design, efficient algorithms, and real-time market visualization using nothing more than ASCII graphics and modern C++.

 ---

-# ⭐ If you like this project...
+# ⭐ Support

-Consider giving the repository a **star**.
+If you find this project interesting, consider giving the repository a **star**.
 It helps others discover the project and motivates future development.

 ---